-3.1.6 Video cameras
+3.7 Video cameras

-- Small video cameras (eg. GoPro) are allowed as long as they are not attached to the rider's helmet and do not pose any safety risk. - Camera's must not be mounted to the outside of the vehicle silhouette when viewed from the front
+- Small video cameras (eg. GoPro) are permitted, providing that they are not attached to the rider's helmet and do not pose any safety risk. - Camera's must not be mounted to the outside of the vehicle silhouette when viewed from the front

-3.1.7 Clothing
+3.8 Clothing